 To protect your right to compensation, it's important to work with a skilled personal injury attorney who can negotiate for the highest possible settlement.
 Your attorney can gather documentation regarding the severity of your injuries and locate expert witnesses to testify on your behalf as to the anticipated cost of any needed future care.

 Inland Empire Law Group’s legal team is dedicated to helping California residents resolve their personal injury claims.
-Call today to schedule a free, no-obligation consultations at either our Rancho Cucamonga or Victorville offices.
+Call today to schedule a free, no-obligation consultation at either our Rancho Cucamonga or Victorville offices.
 Your call to 909-481-0100 or 1-888-MY-IE-LAW will provide you with answers to your questions and you will speak with someone who truly cares about you and your recovery.
 Let us help you recover what you deserve.